th3w1zard1/HoloLSP/README.md

 - `holoLSP.maxNumberOfProblems` (number, default: 100)
   Controls the maximum number of problems produced by the server.
 Configure this if it does not run well on your system.

+- `holoLSP.builtinScriptsDirectory` (string, optional)
+  Directory path for builtin KOTOR scripts.
+When set, "Go to Definition" for included scripts will resolve to files in this directory instead of using the virtual `hololsp://` scheme.
+Supports absolute paths, relative paths (relative to the current file), or `file://` URIs.
+This setting is particularly useful for non-VS Code LSP clients like Emacs that cannot handle custom URI schemes.

 ## Supported File Types